As an endodontic patient in your office, what should I expect?

 What is a root canal?

-Root canal therapy is one of the most common dental procedures performed, well over 14 million every year.
+Root canal therapy in Tampa is one of the most common dental procedures performed, well over 14 million every year.
 This simple treatment can save your natural teeth and prevent tooth loss which then requires dental implants, bridges or dentures to fill this space.

 At the center of your tooth is pulp.
 Pulp is a collection of blood vessels and nerves that helps to build and protect the surrounding tooth.
 Infection of the pulp can be caused by trauma to the tooth, deep decay, or cracks and chips.
 Symptoms of the infection can be identified as visible injury or swelling of the tooth, sensitivity to temperature or pain in the tooth and gums.